-- Substituting 31 - 47 grams of soy protein for meat in a diet low in saturated fat and cholesterol may lower blood cholesterol levels.
+Substituting 31 to 47 grams of soy protein for meat in a diet low in saturated fat and cholesterol may lower blood cholesterol levels.

 - Including at least 20 grams of soy protein per day in a diet low in saturated fat and cholesterol may reduce blood fat levels in both men and women, although not all studies agree.

 Evidence suggesting that soy may help prevent hormone-related cancers, such as breast, prostate, and uterine cancer, comes from population studies.
 These studies look at large numbers of people and have found that eating a diet high in soy protein may lower the risk of developing these kinds of cancers.

 But the studies do not present a simple picture.
 For example, most studies that have found a lower risk of breast cancer have looked at Asian women, who typically eat a lot of soy.
 The studies that have looked at Western women have not all found a lower risk of breast cancer, although an analysis of 18 previously published studies found that in healthy women, soy was associated with a small (14%) reduction in breast cancer risk.
 Some studies suggest that a woman may get the best protection if she eats a diet high in soy when she is young, rather than when she goes through menopause.

 The findings are also complicated when it comes to prostate cancer.
 Some studies suggest that the rates of prostate cancer are similar in Asian and Western countries, but more Western men than Asian men (who eat more soy) die from prostate cancer.
 But other studies show that men who eat a diet high in soy may have a lower risk of prostate cancer, although researchers aren't sure if that is because of what they eat.
-Other researchers note that as Japanese men age, their prostate size doesn't grow as much as it does in Western men, and think that a high soy diet may be the reason why.
+Other researchers note that as Japanese men age, their prostate size doesn't grow as much as it does in Western men.
+A diet high in soy may account for the size differences.